- Print

 Edit a User

-To edit the properties of an existing user, follow these steps:
+To edit the properties of an existing user, follow these steps.
+This section also describes how to reset a user’s password.

 On the Users and Groups page of the Lasernet Config web app, click the user.